johnsblatter/ms-nos/README.md

 - the routing will be effectively random, as there's no way for a DNS to dynamically assess the status of an API endpoint
 - aggressive DNS caching may take place by client libraries or even applications at startup (i.e. Nginx / HAProxy) thus making ineffective anything done at the DNS level

+#### Why don't you use ${other-framework}?
+Well, there are different answer for each of them, and such frameworks are becoming more popular by the minute!
+Anyway, some common issues we found so far:
+- they do not have native API level granularity (i.e. Consul,  Zookeper)
+- they do not have a push model (i.e. Zookeper, dynamic DNS)
+- they have a single point of failre and are not fully distributed (Smartstack)
+- they are missing basic necessary routing mechanism (i.e. geolocation, session stickiness)
+- they are not language agnostic or very difficult to code against (i.e. Zookeper)
+- they are proprietary

 ## License
 Released under the MIT License.
 See the [LICENSE](LICENSE) file for further details.